McMurdo Station: Points of interest

-McMurdo station is on the southern end of Hut Point Peninsula on Ross Island; the base itself has many buildings for different functions.
+McMurdo Station is on the southern end of Hut Point Peninsula on Ross Island; the base itself has many buildings for different functions.
 Nearby are many historical or important locations.

-There are some historical cabins dating to the early 1900s, geological features on Ross Island, as well as an assortment of memorials, plaques, and novelties on hut point.
-In the wider region are many imposing natural features including the Ross Ice Shelf, Mount Discovery, Mount Erebus, and phenomenon such as the southern lights aurora can be seen.
-Wildlife is very limited, some types that may be seen include penguins, seals, whales, and seabirds, depending on the time of year.
-Underwater near the base there is variety of sealife.
-One of the unique devices at McMurdo Station, is the Observation tube, which is tube that extends beneath the ice with windows allowing the subsurface to be observed without scuba diving.
+There are some historical cabins dating to the early 1900s, geological features on Ross Island, as well as an assortment of memorials, plaques, and novelties on Hut Point.
+In the wider region are many imposing natural features including the Ross Ice Shelf, Mount Discovery, and Mount Erebus, and phenomena such as the southern lights aurora can be seen.
+Wildlife is very limited, but some types that may be seen include penguins, seals, whales, and seabirds, depending on the time of year.
+Underwater near the base there is a variety of sealife.
+One of the unique devices at McMurdo Station is the observation tube, which is a tube that extends beneath the ice with windows allowing the subsurface to be observed without scuba diving.

 Igloos are sometimes built near the base, usually for survival training courses.